Skip to content

 ops = container_of(fops, struct klp_ops, fops);

-/* Find the active patch for this function */
+/* Top of func_stack is the most recently applied patch for this function */

 func = list_first_or_null_rcu(&ops->func_stack, struct klp_func, stack_node);